vrettasm/MetalHawk/README.md

 This will run MetalHawk on all the files (in the directory) with the '.pdb' extension.

-Additionally, if you want the output to be saved in a csv file format, use the '-o path/to/save/' option.
-This will use the path "path/to/save/" and create a file with the output of the prediction.
+Finally, if you want the output to be saved in a csv file format, use the '-o path/to/save/' option.
+This will use the "path/to/save/" and create a file with the output of the prediction.
 The filename is generated automatically.

 ---

-To explore all the options of NapShift, use:
+To explore all the options of MetalHawk, use:

     $ ./metalhawk.py -h